tsadams1973/website/blog/content/posts/azure-site/index.md

 ---
-title: "Host your website on Azure"
+title: "How to host your website on Azure"
 date: 2019-07-05T11:53:20-04:00
 draft: false
 type: "post"